 THE COMPLEX FRACTURE GUIDE

-Infection in bones can be caused by an open fracture or through the blood stream.
-Due to the presence of infection one might see inflammation of the bones.
-Infection of the bone is often termed as osteomyelitis.
-Infection can either be bacterial or fungal.
+Infection in bones can be caused by bacteria which can reach to the bone either by an open fracture or through the blood stream.
+Infection of the bone and it’s medullary cavity (which has bone marrow) is often termed as osteomyelitis.
+Infection can either be bacterial, fungal or other rare pathogens.

 Types of Infections

-The type of osteomyelitis depends on the time when it affects the bone.
+The type of osteomyelitis depends on acuteness or the duration of symptoms.
 On the basis of time taken to affect the bone, osteomyelitis is divided into 3 sub categories:

 - ACUTE OSTEOMYELITIS